o018BUm8UQEEY2e5/The-Farmer-Was-Replaced/README.md

 # The-Farmer-Was-Replaced
-Usefull scripts for the game "The Farmer Was Replaced".
+Useful scripts for the game "The Farmer Was Replaced".

 feel free to contribute